brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 You can run `kill -l` to see the list of available signals that can be sent.
 Each one of these signals also have an equivalent numeric value.
 For instance, one of the most used signals, `KILL`, can be represented by the number `9`.

 You can send a signal to a process with the `kill` command.
-For instance, if you want to kill that `vim` process that process that is running (with a PID 27267), you can run any of these commands:
+For instance, if you want to kill that `vim` process that is running (with a PID 27267), you can run any of these commands:

 ```bash